Jgfrausing/JsPoker/README.md

 ### Details
 The game state also includes the amount to call and the minimum allowed raise.
 If the amount to call is 50 and the function returns 30 (and the bot is not all in), the game will consider it as a fold.
 Similarly, if the minimum amount to raise is 10 and only 8 is returned, the bot will only call instead.
 Don't worry too much about this though.

-If the bot for any reason throws an exception, the bot will fold.

 ## Rules
-- No import/require allowed (copy paste is very must allowed)
+- No import/require allowed (copy paste is very much allowed)
 - Strategies cannot be copied from other bots (Inspiration is ok)
 - The callback function must return within 0.2 second